The Concept of 'Worship'

 How should we worship God

-If these are the various temptations that can divert us from the 'Straight Path', and from worshipping God alone, what are we to do to be certain that we worship God alone?
+If these are some of the temptations that can divert us from the 'Straight Path' and from worshipping God alone, what are we to do to be certain that we worship God alone?

-The Quran lists no less than ten separate acts.
+The Quran lists no less than eleven separate acts.
 They are specific acts to be observed and at the same time they serve as genuine indications of the purity of our Worship.
-The "deen al-khalis" (pure religion) spoken of in the Quran (as in 39:3) requires that every one of the ten acts (below) is dedicated exclusively to God alone.
+The "deen al-khalis" (pure religion) spoken of in the Quran (39:3) requires that every one of the eleven acts (below) must be dedicated exclusively to God alone.
 By taking each act separately and determining how much of it is observed for God and how much is dedicated to others (no matter who they are) provides us with a sound guideline for the purity of our Worship.

-For example, the second act, which calls for the glorification of God alone, can be taken as an example.
+As an example, consider the second act which calls for the glorification of God alone.
 Every time we glorify anyone other than God we do in fact impair the purity of our religion (Al-Deen Al Khales).
 There is nothing wrong with giving praise to fellow humans when praise is due, but only God is worthy of glorification.
-Similarly, every act of the ten acts will provide a genuine pointer to the purity of our Worship.
+Similarly, every act of the eleven acts will provide a genuine pointer to the purity of our Worship.

 Act One: Recognition and Deification

-This first act combines Faith and Worship, while as the next nine acts are solely acts of Worship.
+This first act combines Faith and Worship, while as the next ten acts are solely acts of Worship.
 The first requisite for worshipping God is to recognize His Existence.
-The Quran provides a wealth of information that supports the believer, both the knowledgeable and the simple, to recognize the existence of God.
-For the benefit of the scientifically minded, there is ample scientific information testifying that the creation of the universe and its maintenance are precisely executed phenomena that could never be products of chance.
-The Quran refers to numerous fields of science like, astronomy, physics, geology, biology, botany and embryology to name a few.
-For the simple minded there is a whole Sura that provides simple facts all of which testify to the existence of God (Sura 55).
+The Quran provides a wealth of information that supports the believer, both the knowledgeable and the unlearned, to recognize the existence of God.
+For the benefit of the scientifically minded, there is ample scientific information testifying that the creation of the universe and its maintenance are precisely executed and could never be products of chance.
+The Quran refers to numerous fields of science such as, astronomy, physics, geology, biology, botany and embryology to name a few.
+For the unlearned reader of the Quran, there is a whole Sura that provides simple facts, all of which testify to the existence of God (Sura 55).

-For more information about the scientific content if the Quran please see:
+For more information about the scientific content of the Quran please see: Science in the Quran

-The signs of God The Creator in everything around us are countless.
-The following page contains interesting information about God's design in all things:
+The signs of God the Creator, are in everything around us.
+The following page contains interesting information about God's design in all things: The Designs of God

 Once 'Recognition' is secured, the next step is the 'Deification and Apotheosis' of God.

-Deification, or Apotheosis, means to instate in our hearts the fact that God alone possesses all the attributes to be a God and that there is no god other than He.
+Deification or Apotheosis means, to instill in our hearts the fact that God alone possesses all the attributes to be a god and that there is no god other than He.
 These two facts are asserted in the words: "I am God" and "There is no god but Me" 20:14

 Deification indeed is the acknowledgment that God is our Creator and the Creator of everything in the universe.
-Deification of God is to recognize His Divinity and His Oneness.
-The Quran asserts the fact that if there were more gods than God the whole universe would be disrupted:
+Deification of God is to recognize His Oneness.
+The Quran asserts the fact that if there were other gods beside God the whole universe would be disrupted:

 There are those who will acquire the 'Recognition' of the existence of God but refuse to subject their minds to the 'Deification' of God.
 An example of those is given in Sura 23, verses 84-90.

-Another good example is the many scientists today who will concede that there is a force behind the creation of the universe but are too vain to accept that this force is a Supreme God who controls every atom in their bodies and every event that takes place in the heavens or the earth.
+Another good example is that many scientists today concede that there is a force behind the creation of the universe, but perhaps are too vain to accept that this force is a Supreme God who controls every atom in the universe, including their own bodies.

-Needless to say, without this crucial act, one is not able to observe any of the other acts of Worship.
+Needless to say, without this crucial act of Deification, one is not able to observe any of the other acts of Worship.
 This act is the cornerstone and the foundation on which all other acts of worship originate from and are based upon.

 The awareness of the vastness of our universe, which is only the innermost of seven universes, and the fact they are all folded in the grip of God's hand, leaves the mind in a total state of awe.
 In addition to this vastness, God indeed controls every atom in every one of these universes.
 Many verses in the Quran point out that it is impossible for the human being to comprehend the greatness of God:

-In due respect for our Mighty Creator we are commanded to constantly glorify and exalt Him.
-This command is found in many Quranic verses:
+In due respect for our Mighty Creator we are commanded to constantly glorify and exalt Him:

-"You shall glorify your Lord singing His praises, and be among the prostrators."
+Therefore, you shall glorify your Lord with praise, and be among the prostrators.
 15:98

 Indeed the very last words revealed of the Holy Quran carries this same command: